Karlheinz Schreiber: Appears before Ethics Committee, extradition delayed

 On 6 December, Schreiber made his third appearance before the Ethics Committee.
 He stated that the $300,000, paid in three cash payments to Mulroney in 1993 and 1994, came from a Swiss Bank account, where he had deposited the 'success fees' which Schreiber had earned in commissions for his work as a lobbyist, from successful contracts with Airbus, MBB, and Thyssen in the late 1980s and early 1990s.
 Airbus and MBB had concluded very large contracts, for airplanes and helicopters respectively, with the Canadian government while Mulroney was prime minister from 1984 to 1993, while Thyssen's project, a new factory to manufacture light armoured vehicles, the Bear Head project, received initial government approval, but was never built.
 Schreiber also stated that Mulroney may have also received Airbus money which Schreiber paid to the lobbying firm Government Consultants International, through GCI personnel.
-Three of the four GCI principal partners at that time – Frank Moores, Gary Ouellet, and Gerald Doucet—had close ties to the PC Party and to Mulroney himself.
+Three of the four GCI principal partners at that time – Frank Moores, Gary Ouellet, and Gerald Doucet — had close ties to the PC Party and to Mulroney himself.
 GCI went out of business in 1994, a year after Mulroney stepped down as prime minister.
 A former employee of the GCI firm is scheduled to testify before the Ethics Committee regarding these matters in the future.
 Schreiber also claimed that Fred Doucet (younger brother of Gerald Doucet), who had served as Chief of Staff while Mulroney was Opposition Leader from 1983 to 1984, and who continued to serve on Mulroney's staff in the Prime Minister's Office after that had in the early 1990s asked Schreiber to send money from the sale of Airbus planes to Mulroney's lawyer in Geneva.
 Fred Doucet has denied that statement.
 Fred Doucet, who also testified supporting Mulroney in the Mulroney libel case in the mid-1990s, is on the list of future witnesses for the Ethics Committee.
 Mulroney has refused to comment before his scheduled appearance before the Ethics Committee, set for 13 December 2007.

+Schreiber appeared again before the inquiry with new lawyer Marc Lalonde in November 2008.